-Games are excellent tools to bring a breath of fresh air into a complex or staid subject matter.
+Games specifically are excellent tools to bring a breath of fresh air into a complex or staid subject matter.
 Regardless of your audience or subject matter, gamifying content can help you boost excitement among your learners.

-The Millennials were born into video games.
+Millennials and Gen Z workers were born into video games.
 They not only like to play games but also thrive in a competitive environment where their efforts are rewarded—access to higher levels, weapons unlocked, "lives" increased, and gold coins added to the kitty.
-You speak to them when you incorporate games in your courses.
+You speak to them when you incorporate games into your courses.

 Modern learners love to have things go their way.
-They want to be able to control the pace of their learning and decide when and where they can take your course.
+They want to be able to control the pace of their learning and decide when and where they learn.
 So don't create courses that tether them to the desk or make them reschedule their already-overflowing calendar.
 Create courses that they can take on the go and that smoothly integrate into existing employee workflows and technology ecosystems.

 Make the most of available technology to reach out to your learners in the way they prefer.
 Go Mobile to make learning accessible.

-- Design device-independent courses.
-As more and more companies go the BYOD way, it is foolhardy to restrict your courses to specific devices.
-Do not make your learner hunt around for "approved" devices; he will probably choose not to take your course!
+- Design responsive eLearning courses.
+Don't restrict your courses to specific devices.
+Do not make your learner hunt around for "approved" devices; he or she will probably choose not to take your course!

 - Use a micro-learning approach.
 Design in bite-sized pieces that the learner can gobble up as he waits at the doctor's office or during lunch break.
 This increases their productivity and helps them easily apply learning concepts to their day-to-day tasks.